ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 -   **Device Permissions**: A centralized utility (`Permissions Manager`) for managing camera, location, notification, and gallery access, with a user-friendly UI for managing permissions.
 -   **Travel Mode**: Allows users to set a temporary location to match in other cities, accessible from the user profile and managed through a dedicated travel mode page.
 -   **Verified & Fully Funded Badge**: Premium verification system for Dominants with escrow/mutual fund verification (`escrowVerified` and `fullyFunded` database fields).
 Gold gradient badge (amber-to-yellow) displays at top-left of profile images in Discover, replacing standard blue verification badge.
 Includes premium status card on profile pages with detailed verification explanation.
+-   **Profile Names**: Users can set a custom profile name (max 20 characters) separate from their real name for privacy.
+Profile names are displayed throughout the app in Discover, Messages, Chat, and Profile pages.
+Editable via dedicated Profile Name page accessible from the Profile.

 ## External Dependencies